-ThedaCare is a non-profit community health system based in Appleton, Wis., comprised of six hospitals, 3 of those critical access, and 22 clinics in northeast Wisconsin.
+ThedaCare is a non-profit community health system based in Appleton, Wis., comprised of seven hospitals, four of them critical access, and 35 clinics in northeast Wisconsin.
 With nearly 6,100 employees, it is one of the largest local employers and dedicated to delivering world-class care for its patients.
 The health system took the Toyota Production System principles of lean manufacturing and adapted it for healthcare.
 Since 2002, ThedaCare has embraced lean management principles to improve its quality of care, while containing costs.

 Inpatient hospital care is one of the most expensive parts of healthcare.
 Mid 2003, ThedaCare was one of 10 hospitals selected to participate in the Institute for Healthcare Improvement’s (IHI) “Transforming Care at the Bedside (TCAB)” program.
 The TCAB initiative paired with lean methodology created the framework for a team of front line staff and patients to take a hard look at the way ThedaCare was providing inpatient care.
 Through an 18 month series of improvement work that redefined care processes and changed clinician roles, Collaborative Care emerged.